oopsmails/general-info/virtualbox/kubuntu202103-ProblemAndFix.md

 `--password-store=basic`

-- This one working in Kubuntu 20.04, I couldn't find a similar place on fedora, but I found **/opt/google/chrome/google-chrome** and added --password-store=basic to the exec command at the bottom of the script.
+- **This one working in Kubuntu 20.04**, I couldn't find a similar place on fedora, but I found **/opt/google/chrome/google-chrome** and added --password-store=basic to the exec command at the bottom of the script.
 Seems to work.
 Thanks very much! – jozxyqk Nov 3 '15 at 11:23

 - On Debian Jessie (8) I installed this file to **/etc/chromium.d/no-kwallet**